honkamj/composable-mapping/README.md

 # Composable mapping

-*Composable mapping* is a PyTorch utility library for handling geometric deformations, develped as part of SITReg, a deep learning intra-modality image registration arhitecture fulfilling strict symmetry properties.
+*Composable mapping* is a PyTorch utility library developed for handling coordinate mappings between images (2D or 3D), develped as part of SITReg, a deep learning intra-modality image registration arhitecture fulfilling strict symmetry properties.

-NOTE: The repository is at beta stage and more documentation is coming very coming soon!
-(4-OCT-2024)
+Developed originally for medical imaging, this library provides a set of classes and functions for handling spatial coordinate transformations.

+The most powerful feature of this library is the ability to easily compose transformations lazily and resample them to different coordinate systems as well as sampler classes for sampling volumes defined on regular grids such that the optimal method (either convolution or torch.grid_sample) is used based on the sampling locations.

+The main idea was to develop a library that allows handling of the coordinate mappings as if they were mathematical functions, without losing much performance compared to more manual implementation.

 ## Installation